D.C. conducts annual count of homeless residents

 The count comes as homelessness has become a divisive issue both in the District and across the nation.
 That larger friction has amped up long-standing debate over whether the count is an accurate and reliable way to measure the size of the homeless population.

 Advocates, academics and the U.S. Government Accountability Office have questioned the effectiveness of the method.
-In a July 2020 report examining it’s effectiveness, the GAO noted the strategy probably resulted in an undercount of homelessness.
+In a July 2020 report examining its effectiveness, the GAO noted the strategy probably resulted in an undercount of homelessness.
 The report added that better accuracy was critical because so much of the data drawn from the count resulted in how HUD allocated funds and how local governments budget that money.
 Some cities have begun looking into new ways to count the homeless.

 Asked Wednesday night about the concerns over the accuracy of the annual exercise, Fudge said: “This is the way we do it now.
 There may be a better way, and we’re willing to look at it.”